 Create a Signup Form

 To begin, create a signup form in the Signup Forms tab.
 You can either create a form from scratch or use a template from the form library.
 Any form type (i.e., popup, flyout, or embed) can have multiple steps.
-Some templates in the form library include multiple steps by default.
-Search for “Email + phone” forms to find these templates.

-As a best practice, limit the number of fields on your first step.
+If you build your form from scratch, limit the number of fields on your first step.
 We recommend using the first step of your form to collect subscribers for your primary marketing channel, whether that’s email or SMS.

 Add Additional Steps